collective/collective.contentrules.mailtolocalrole/README.txt

 transition that was used for the objects.

 ..
 Note::
-   This product will be superceded by `collective.contentrules.mailtorole`, which can send mail to all members having a role on the object, including global roles.
+   This product is superceded by `collective.contentrules.mailtorole`, which can send mail to all members having a role on the object, including global roles.